Cities in Bavaria

 One of the most stunning smaller cities in Bavaria, Bamberg’s UNESCO Heritage-listed streets ooze charm.
 It’s sometimes known as the “Franconian Rome” thanks to its seven-hilled setting and has its own “Little Venice”, a network of canals and streams traversed by tourist-bearing gondolas.

 A stroll up through the old town, past the town hall island to the magnificent cathedral and Neue Residenz will have even the most jaded travellers in raptures.
-Few visitors to Bamberg escape without sampling its famous Rauchbier (smoked beer), a reddish ale which tastes a tad like bacon.
+Few visitors to Bamberg escape without sampling its famous Rauchbier (smoked beer), a reddish ale with the tang of bacon.
 Much tastier than it sounds.

 10. Aschaffenburg